 We leveraged an advocacy coalition we had formed in 2018—the Next Gen ACO Coalition—along with our partnerships and relationships in Washington, DC, to successfully lobby Congress to postpone the increase.
 As a result, ACO patient and revenue financial bonus thresholds remained at 2020 levels.

 McDermottPlus had formed the Next Gen ACO Coalition recognizing that the participants in the Next Gen ACO model had unique lobbying and advocacy needs.
-Because the model is small, with only about 40 participants, the participating providers were underrepresented by larger, national ACO trade associations.
+Because the model is small, with only about 40 participants, the participating providers were looking for more ways to collaborate and communicate around their aligned goals.
 To better serve the needs of Next Gen ACOs, the McDermottPlus team brought together our deep relationships with the Centers for Medicare & Medicaid Services (CMS), our technical knowledge and our provider contacts to form the Coalition, which grew to about 20 participants this year.

 By design, the Coalition is uniquely suited to tackle problems like the proposed 2021 MACRA threshold increase.
 Addressing these nuanced issues requires our team to develop supporting data, leverage relationships on Capitol Hill and with CMS, and deploy advanced advocacy strategies to build partnerships that advance our objectives.
 In this case, the team’s victory required a multi-prong strategic effort to move the legislation over the goal line.
 To expand our influence with Congress and achieve success, McDermottPlus implemented several initiatives, including: